johnpyp/edgedb/docs/cli/edgedb_instance/edgedb_instance_status.rst

 =======

 :cli:synopsis:`<name>`
-    Show only the status of the specific EdgeDB instance.
+    Shows only the status of the specific EdgeDB instance (running or not, and on which ``pid``).

 :cli:synopsis:`--json`
-    Format output as JSON.
+    Formats output as JSON.

 :cli:synopsis:`--extended`
-    Output more debug info about each instance.
+    Outputs more debug info about each instance.

 :cli:synopsis:`--service`
-    Show current systems service information.
+    Shows current systems service information.